Not too long ago, I wrote a detailed how-to guide on how to start a language blog.

 Today’s post is an important follow-up.

-It recently occurred to me that this site is close to 8 years old – that’s EIGHT.
+It recently occurred to me that this site is close to 10 years old – that’s a decade.

 Each year I routinely reflect and self-examine (should I continue?) as I try to navigate the Internet’s rapidly changing landscape.
 Consumers of information are constantly changing their habits.